tehseenD/ChitChatopia/README.md

 This will start the frontend server and you can access the application by navigating to http://localhost:3001 in your browser.

 To run the backend, open a new terminal window, navigate to the project root directory, and run the following command:

 >npm install

+Change the following database connections in .env files as per your system:

+DB_HOST=127.0.0.1

+DB_USER=postgres

+DB_PASSWORD=Mnblkjpoi098!

+DB_DATABASE=chat_app

+Then, Run the following 2 commands on backend termainal

+>npx sequelize-cli db:migrate

+>npx sequelize-cli db:seed:all

+Start the server.
 >npx nodemon index.js

 This will start the backend server and you can access the API by sending HTTP requests to http://localhost:3000.